Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <b>DFC/DFIDO</b>
 </td>
 <td>
-Derived FIDO Credential, also known as Derived FIDO2 (DFIDO2) credential is a FIDO-based credential derived from an original authentication credential such as a PIV ID, typically used for passwordless login on mobile and remote platforms.
+Derived FIDO Credential, or Derived FIDO2 (DFIDO2) credential, is a FIDO-based credential derived from an original authentication credential such as a PIV ID, typically used for passwordless login on mobile and remote platforms.
 </td>
 </tr>
 <tr>